ExpediaGroup/beekeeper/README.md

 Beekeeper comprises three Spring Boot applications, `beekeeper-path-cleanup`, `beekeeper-metadata-cleanup`, and `beekeeper-scheduler-apiary`, which run independently of each other:

 - `beekeeper-path-cleanup` periodically queries a database for paths to delete and performs deletions.
-- `beekeeper-metadata-cleanup` periodically queries a database for metadata to delete and performs deletions.
+- `beekeeper-metadata-cleanup` periodically queries a database for metadata to delete and performs deletions on hive tables, partitions, and s3 paths.
 - `beekeeper-scheduler-apiary` periodically polls an Apiary SQS queue for Hive MetaStore events and inserts S3 paths to be deleted into a database, scheduling them for deletion.

-Both applications require configuration to be provided, see [Application configuration](#application-configuration) for details.
+All applications require configuration to be provided, see [Application configuration](#application-configuration) for details.

     java -jar <spring-boot-application>.jar --config=<config>.yml